Zach Hsieh: Philanthropy

 Hsieh's content has also expanded to incorporate philanthropy into his art videos by painting everyday objects for people.
 During the COVID-19 pandemic, Hsieh and his team of more than 24 artists painted classrooms at Strive Prep Montbello in Denver.
 He also painted murals at AdventHealth For Children in Orlando, Florida, and donated iPads and $240,000 to the hospital.
-In February 2021, Hsieh hosted a competition between himself and artists from his team to customize a 10 foot tall PlayStation 5 for charity.
+In February 2021, Hsieh hosted a competition between himself and artists from his team to customize a 10-foot-tall PlayStation 5 for charity.
 As part of the video, over 24 PlayStation 5s were donated to Children in Need.
 Hsieh and his team hand-painted every home in the Arroyo Seco Tiny Home Village in Highland Park, Los Angeles, which was completed in October 2021.
 The village provides transitional housing for those experiencing homelessness in the community.

+Personal life

+Hsieh proposed to Michelle Chin on December 12, 2024.
+They got married on May 23, 2025.